Validity in Network-Agnostic Byzantine Agreement

 \section{On Uncountable Input and Output Sets}

-In this section, we make a remark on the importance of assuming that either the input set $V_{\inputt}$ or the output set $V_{\outputt}$ is countable, or that the probability space $\Omega$ has some limitations.
-For our proofs, we assumed that this is the case for $V_{\inputt}$, and it is possible to adapt all arguments for the other case.
+In this section, we make a remark on the importance of assuming that either the input set $V_{\inputt}$ is countable, the output set $V_{\outputt}$ is countable, or that the probability space $\Omega$ has some limitations.
+For our proofs, we assumed that $V_{\inputt}$ is countable, and it is possible to adapt all arguments for the other case.
 We also assumed that only a finite amount of random bits can be retrieved at a given instant.
-In contrast, perhaps surprisingly, not only can our arguments not be adapted for the case where both $V_{\inputt}$ and $V_{\outputt}$ are uncountably infinite, but in the following, we describe a brief counterexample to the fact that $n > 2 \cdot t_s + t_a$ is a requirement for a non-trivial validity property to be solvable.
+In contrast, perhaps surprisingly, not only our arguments cannot be adapted for the case where both $V_{\inputt}$ and $V_{\outputt}$ are uncountably infinite, but, in the following, we describe a brief counterexample to the fact that $n > 2 \cdot t_s + t_a$ is a requirement for a non-trivial validity property to be solvable.
 This example requires a different probability space, allowing a real number to be sampled in a single step.